The Woman Who Stole My Youth

 In 2022 that meant: facing the wild and raw potential the world had in store for me.

-In 2024 that meant: facing the wild, creative, and raw potential I had in myself and to offer to the world.
+In 2024 that meant: facing the wild, creative, and raw potential I had in myself and offer it to the world.

-In 2024 it was my wake up call, my indicator that I had shifted into a new self-concept.
+This was my wake up call.
+I had shifted into a new self-concept.
 My questioning the interpretation of that dream was the first inklings that a significant shift had taken place in my development.
 I saw the world in a new way.
 I had a new subconscious programming running in the background.
 At the time I thought that invalidated my initial interpretation.
 I thought I had simply grown up to see the *true* meaning.

 Then I learned a dream can have multiple meanings, even when they seem contradictory.
-That's the beauty of dreams, their multi-dimensionality, their ever-morphing, ever-changing, ever-revealing, ever-lasting relevance.
+That's the beauty of dreams, their multi-dimensionality, their ever-morphing, ever-changing, ever-revealing nature, and their ever-lasting relevance.

 You will never outgrow a dream.
 The dream grows up with you.
 It matures along side your psyche.